adc-trust-ai/whitebox-ai-syllabus/README.md

 ## 💡 Level 0: The Vision
 ### The End of the Black-Box Era
-For decades, both academia and industry have been lulled into a false sense of security by high-performance ensemble models that prioritize predictive power over human comprehension.
+For decades, large sectors of academia and industry have been lulled into a false sense of security by high-performance ensemble models that prioritize predictive power over human comprehension.
 In the era of the EU AI Act and the rise of high-stakes, AI-informed decision-making, a model you cannot explain is no longer an asset no matter how accurate -- it is a liability.
-This syllabus is the "White-Box" antidote, which shows that a better, more human-centric AI future is possible.
-It is the exact self-learning stack I recommend to my most ambitious students at Barcelona Tech (Bachelor of Artificial Intelligence) and Pompeu Fabra (Bachelor of Economics).
+This syllabus is the "White-Box" antidote, which shows that a safer, more human-centric AI future is possible.
+It is the exact self-learning stack I recommend to my most ambitious students at Barcelona Tech and Pompeu Fabra.
+The truth is that not all academics-practitioners agree with the brute-force approach to forecasting that is currently mainstream.
+Join the "Whitebox Resistance" today!🛡

 ### A Note on the Journey
-Mastering every video in this repository would be an Herculean task and likely overkill for most.
+Mastering every video in this repository would be an Herculean task and likely unnecessary for most.
 However, the sequence presented forms a logical progression from raw intuition to mathematical rigor.
 You are encouraged to critically pick and choose.

+### 🧭 How to Navigate the Syllabus
+Choose your depth based on your current objective:

+* **The ML Tourist (L1 Lite):** Watch the **3Blue1Brown** Linear Algebra and Calculus playlists.
+Perfect for building the visual intuition required to discuss ML at a high level without the heavy lifting.
+* **The Rigorous Practitioner (L1):** Master the math foundations and the **Python** module.
+This is the baseline for anyone looking to build (or at least responsibly use) ML models.
+* **The Academic (L1 + L2):** For those that want to truly understand foundational research work on white-box ML.
+* **The Auditor (L1 + L3):** Learn the math foundations and the frameworks of inherently interpretable ML.
+Designed for model auditors or those who must justify model decisions to regulators or stakeholders.
+* **The Architect (L1 + L2 + L3):** The full stack.
+For those intending to expertly use or even develop their own intrinsically interpretable frameworks at the bleeding edge of the research frontier.

+👤 About the Author
+Albert Dorador, Ph.D. is a researcher and Adjunct Professor of Mathematics and Computational Statistics focused on statistical learning and high-stakes AI transparency.
+He currently teaches at BarcelonaTech (UPC) within the Bachelor of Artificial Intelligence and at Pompeu Fabra (UPF) in the Bachelor of Economics.
+He holds a Ph.D. in Statistics from UW-Madison (la Caixa Fellow) and is the developer of the TRUST™ machine learning framework, including the Renet™ and AdaLogit™ models, the high-performance Ridge-OLS TurboSolve™, and model-agnostic feature importance deterministic estimators ("One permutation is all you need").
+*Disclaimer: This repository is a personal educational initiative and does not represent the official curriculum or views of UPC or UPF.*

 ---

-## ✅ Level 1: Math Foundations
+## ✅ Level 1: Math and Python Foundations
-*Master the 20% of math that puts you above the 80% of practitioners.*
+*Master the 20% of math that puts you ahead of the 80% of practitioners.*

-### 📐 Linear Algebra
+### 🔢 Linear Algebra
 | Resource | Why it's here |
 | :--- | :--- |
 | [**Essence of LinAlg (3B1B)**](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) | Essential visual intuition to "see" what matrices are actually doing. |